MCWalstrum/textbook_costs/README.md

 # textbook_costs
-A chart with the cost of textbooks relative to inflation
+A repository consisting of code in R to create a chart that represents the cost of textbooks relative to inflation.